Use code 'EarlyBird'

 Trip Notes & Expectations

-- ACTIVITY LEVEL: This trip includes light walking and hiking that is suitable for most fitness levels.
+This trip includes plenty of walking and some light hiking, and requires at least an average level of fitness.
+On the more active days, expect to walk quite a bit.
 The heat and humidity are the biggest physical challenges.
 Make sure you stay hydrated!
 Please make sure you have thoroughly read the itinerary and can handle the group activities, which sometimes include day hikes with your daypacks.
 We recommend always carrying snacks with you as meals can sometimes be far apart.

 Single Travelers